mathisdlg/AutoDocThelia/README_events.md

 The source file should be the TheliaEvents.php file.
 You should include absolute path in the files names.
-The `dataArrayEvent.txt` file generated by eventPreAnalyser.sh must exist in the current directory.
+The `dataArrayEvent.txt` file generated by eventPreAnalyser.py must exist in the current directory.

 The `-h`and `--help` options provide quick access to this description.